-- 3. The Presidency continues to believe that it is inevitable that the total level of expenditure proposed by the Commission, including all elements inside and outside of the MFF, will have to be adjusted downwards. - 4.
-Consequently, all headings, sub-headings and sub-ceiling will need to be subject to reduction efforts, taking into account the overview of delegations' key priorities and concerns.
-In weighting potential reductions, a number of interrelated key elements should be taken into account: - the need for appropriate financing to fulfil the Treaty objectives of a given policy; - the contribution of a given policy towards the overall objectives of the Union and notably to growth and jobs; - the level and balance of expenditure proposed by the Commission as compared to the current MFF; - the relative size of the Headings; - the cost effectiveness of different elements of headings/policies/instruments; - the European added value of policies - 5.
-Against the principle of reductions set out in point 4, the Presidency introduced indicative ranges in some places which will be filled in at a later stage.
-Where the figures appearing in these ranges are those of the Commission proposal, this does not prejudge of future Presidency proposals.
-Furthermore, the Presidency considers that some issues need further detailed discussions, these are highlighted in footnotes..
+- 3. In weighting the Presidency's decision on the level and distribution of reductions across Headings and sub-Headings, a number of interrelated key elements have been taken into account: - the need for appropriate financing to fulfil the Treaty objectives of a given policy; - the contribution of a given policy towards the overall objectives of the Union and notably to growth and jobs; - the level and balance of expenditure proposed by the Commission as compared to the current MFF; - the relative size of the Headings; - the cost effectiveness of different elements of Headings/policies/instruments; - the European added value of policies - 4.
+The Presidency has also reduced options in various parts of the Negotiating Box and provided proposals which in the Presidency's assessment will drive negotiations forward and limit the number of issues that need to be dealt at the final stage of negotiation. - 5.
+It is recalled that the document is drawn up and developed under the responsibility of the Presidency.
+It is therefore not binding on any delegation.
+The Presidency continues to be guided by the principle that nothing is agreed until everything is agreed. - 6.
+This revised negotiating box will be discussed at COREPER on 31/10/12.

-13620/12 DQPG
+15599/12 DQPG